Belarus Police Detain Hundreds Of Women At Protest - UrduPoint

 Belarus Police Detain Hundreds Of Women At Protest

+The protest was the latest in which Belarusian women have taken to the streets with flowers and flags.

-The women were seized by riot police in black uniforms and balaclavas as well as officers in unmarked khaki uniforms and plain-clothed officers in face masks.
+The numbers detained Saturday was far higher than the previous week's rally.
+The women were seized by riot police in black uniforms and balaclavas as well as officers in khaki uniforms and plain-clothed officers in face masks.

 Police blocked the women and began pulling them into police vans as they stood with linked hands, swiftly detaining hundreds, an AFP journalist saw.
 Police lifted some women off their feet in order to remove them.